Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

-Furthermore, this analysis with varying spatio-temporal discretization allows the error convergence in these cases to be shown on Fig.~\ref{fig:poiserror}.
-A third regime, with Kn = 1, has also been simulated, but the non-equilibrium effects are then too important for the Shakhov-BGK model to give the same velocity profile as DSMC.
-It is therefore only shown in this comparison, computing the error to a highly resolved ED-DVM solution, purely for the sake of convergence analysis.
-It is then clear that the ED-DVM is second-order accurate in space and time, regardless of the rarefaction level.
+Furthermore, this analysis with varying spatio-temporal discretization allows the error convergence in the two cases to be shown on Fig.~\ref{fig:poiserror}.
+The same simulations were carried out with DUGKS.
+In the dense regime, better results were obtained with DUGKS at some discretization levels, but the overall convergence is similar to ED-DVM.
+In the rarefied case, the use of DUGKS lead to virtually the exact same results as with ED-DVM.
+Regardless of the rarefaction level, both methods display a convergence rate that is compatible with the theoretical second-order accuracy in space and time.